 Old-school jumping jacks never really go out of style.
 It does not specific target any muscle groups or emphasize specific movement patterns, but it gives an overall full-body warm up.
 If you want a variation of this exercise, Coach Nick Tumminello demonstrates the reverse jumping jacks.

 What does scientific evidence say about dynamic stretching?

-Likewise, the review found that dynamic stretching for athletic performance, such as vertical jumps, balance, and VO2 max, also have mixed results.
+Likewise, the review found that dynamic stretching for athletic performance, such as vertical jumps and balance, also have mixed results.
 Many of the studies have found “significant enhancement” of force and power or no difference.

 They also cited four studies that found dynamic stretching could decrease performance.
 These negative studies have mixed protocols, such as including passive and active stretching and mixing up the term “ballistic stretching” with dynamic stretching.